Who wouldn’t want to pay off their mortgage faster? The big question is “how do I do it?”

 The can-I part reveals if one has the financial ability to put more money aside for bigger and quicker payments.
 The why-should-I part involves whether to use the additional money available, alternatively, for investing or consumption purposes since funds borrowed under mortgage probably have a lower interest rate than say credit card debt.

-Paying off a mortgage faster also has tax implications on mortgage interest deduction.
 If one has the financial means; is willing to forgo any investment opportunity; is prepared to postpone any would-be nice consumption; and has weighed on any tax savings, there are ways that one can consider to pay off a mortgage faster.

-Understand the Mechanism of Paying Off Mortgage
+Understand the Mechanism of Paying Off a Mortgage

 A mortgage is paid off through a mortgage amortization process over the life of the loan in which each payment is first applied to interest accrued during the current payment period and then to reducing the outstanding principle amount.